ManjulBalayar/TextAnalyzer/README.md

-# TextAnalyzer
+# TextBench

 What is this?
-Well, it's a fun little project that gives you basic stats, sentiment analysis + topics using rule-based with regex tokenization, and semantic understandings of any text file that you give it using BERT.
+Well, it's a fun little project that benchmarks and compares different NLP approaches for text analysis.
+I'm comparing rule-based techniques (regex tokenization), transformer models (BERT), and eventually LLMs to see how they stack up against each other for sentiment analysis, topic classification, and summarization.
+The goal is to understand the trade-offs between speed, accuracy, and complexity across these different methods, with visualizations to make it all clear.
 Ignore the `.swp` files, those are files generated from me using Vim.
 Yup, I'm cool like that.

 ## `stats.py`